Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yes, that's right.

-Someone's named him that.
+And he's named him that.

-Soon after, he started running a telephone shop.
+Soon after he started running a telephone shop.

-Crazy Ernie's deals.
+Crazy Ernie's deal!

 If they're on the floor, they're out the door.

-does that mean he's introducing himself as Crazy Ernie?
+If this man is known as Crazy Ernie, does that mean he's introducing himself as Crazy Ernie?

-And the other guy said, hi, I'm Alexander Supertramp.
+And the other guy said, hi, I'm Alexander Super Tram.

-I've got a job for you, Supertramp.
+I've got a job for you, Super Tringer.

-It's interesting that he is now looking for cash again,
+It's interesting that he is now looking for cash again.

 Yep.